 - Bray, Gerald.
 Biblical Interpretation: Past and Present.
-Downers Grove: InterVarsity Press, 1996. - Brown, Jerry Wayne.
-The Rise of Biblical Criticism in America, 1800-1870; The New England Scholars.
-Middleton, Conn: Wesleyan University Press, 1969. - Cameron, Nigel M. de S. Biblical Higher Criticism and the Defense of Infallibilism in 19th Century Britain.
+Downers Grove: InterVarsity, 1996.
+Brown, Jerry Wayne.
+The Rise of Biblical Criticism in America, 1800-1870; The New - England Scholars.
+Middleton, Conn: Wesleyan University Press, 1969. - Cameron, Nigel.
+Ed.
+Biblical Higher Criticism and the Defense of Infallibilism in 19th Century Britain.
 In Text and Studies in Religion.
 Vol. 33.
-Lewiston, NY: The Edwin Mellen Press, 1987. - Evans, Craig A. and Stinespring, William F., eds.
+Lewiston: Mellen, 1987. - Evans, Craig A. and Stinespring, William F., eds.
 Early Jewish and Christian Exegesis: Studies in Memory of William Hugh Brownlee.
 Atlanta: Scholars Press, 1987. - Froehlich, Karlfried, trans. and ed.
 Biblical Interpretation in the Early Church.
 In Sources of Early Christian Thought.
-Edited by William G. Rusch.
-Philadelphia: Fortress Press, 1984. - Grant, Robert with David Tracy.
+Edited by William Rusch.
+Philadelphia: Fortress, 1984. - Grant, Robert with David Tracy.
 A Short History of Interpretation of the Bible.
 Second ed., revised and enlarged.
 Philadelphia: Fortress Press, 1984. - Neill, Stephen.
 The Interpretation of the New Testament 1861-1961.
 New York: Oxford University Press, 1966. - Silva, Moisés.
 Has the Church Misread the Bible?
 The History of Interpretation in the Light of Current Issues.
 In Foundations of Contemporary Interpretation.
 Vol. 1.
 Edited by Moisés Silva.
 Grand Rapids: Academic Books, Zondervan Press, 1987. - Wood, A. Skevington.
 The Principles of Biblical Interpretation: As Enunciated by Irenaeus, Origen, Augustine, Luther and Calvin.
 Grand Rapids: Zondervan Publishing House, 1967.